Ashwain1502/Moovers/README.md

 # Moovers
-A website to watch movies developed using Reactjs and IMDB API.
+A website to watch movies developed using Reactjs, IMDB API and vidsrc database.

 ## Working on
 Fronted design and API integration.